-Watermelon is a “vitamin” food.
-One serving per day provides a healthy dose of Vitamin A and C, a good helping of vitamin B6 and higher levels of the carotenoid lycopene than any other fruit or vegetable.
-Besides its health benefits, watermelon has a sweet taste and with a water content of 92 percent, a light texture that makes eating fun.
+Watermelon has a sweet taste and with its high water content, it provides a light texture that makes eating fun.
 Cutting watermelon is messy but not difficult once you get past the outer rind.
-Storage methods and time frame depends on whether you store it whole or cut up.
+The best way to store watermelon depends on whether you store it whole or cut up.

 Set the watermelon under cold running water and wipe the outside to remove any dirt or residue clinging to the outside rind.
 Pat with a clean, dry towel or paper towels.